antarikshc/QuakeReport/README.md

 This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.

-Used in a Udacity course in the Beginning Android Nanodegree.
+Used in a Udacity course in the ABND Networking.

 More info on the USGS Earthquake API available at: https://earthquake.usgs.gov/fdsnws/event/1/